| |

 how to propagate lavender

-Cuttings are the most popular method of lavender propagation.
-Here are step-by-step instructions for both rooting in water and in a container.
+Cuttings are an easy way and the most popular method of lavender propagation.
+Here are step-by-step instructions for both rooting in water and soil.

 Step 2: Remove the leaves off the lower third of the cut stem.